-Changing expectations is a Royal Society project that aims to understand how best to steward research culture through a shifting research landscape.
+Changing expectations is a Royal Society programme that aims to understand how best to steward research culture through a shifting research landscape.
 Through a national dialogue with the research community, by drawing on the experiences of our past and present, and exploring potential futures, Changing expectations investigates the evolving relationship between the research community and the wider research system.

-Insights from over 20 of these workshops, and other conversations with the research community have now been published in Research culture: embedding inclusive excellence.
-This document will be the foundation upon which the Research culture programme continues to be built
+Insights from over 20 of these workshops, and other conversations with the research community, have now been published in Research culture: embedding inclusive excellence.
+This document will be the foundation upon which the Research culture programme continues to be built.